suiramdev/42-ft_transcendence/docs-site/docs/api/game.md

 #### Case 1: The game is full

 When a third player attempts to join a game that already has the maximum number of players (2), the connection is rejected.
-The game remains in the games table with status "active".

 ```mermaid
 sequenceDiagram